-It’s a trend that hasn’t changed much since 2005, CDC data suggests.
-Only about 1 in 4 ninth graders report that they have ever had sex.
-That figure climbs steadily throughout high school, culminating in the twelfth grade when about 60 percent claim to have had sex.
+The percent of virgins in high school has remained fairly consistent since 2005, CDC data suggests.
+Only about one in four 9th-graders report that they have ever had sex.
+That figure climbs steadily throughout high school, culminating in the 12th grade when about 60 percent claim to have had sex.
 If nothing else, this data debunks the myth that high schoolers are all sexually active — nearly half are still virgins by graduation!
-It is important for parents to convey this information to their children, to help combat the pressure they may feel to have sex before they are emotionally ready.
+It’s important for parents to convey this information to their children to help combat the pressure they may feel to have sex before they are emotionally ready.

-LGBTQ Teens Are Getting Laid About as Much as Everyone Else
+LGB Teens Are Having About as Much High School Sex as Everyone Else

-It is telling that, despite roughly equal rates of consensual sex, lesbian, gay, and bisexual teens are at significantly higher risk of sexual assault — defined here as the percent of high school students who report being forced to have sex at least once.
+It’s telling that despite roughly equal rates of consensual sex, lesbian, gay, and bisexual teens are at significantly higher risk of sexual assault — defined here as the percent of high school students who report being forced to have sex at least once.
 The data highlights the importance of educators and psychologists devising specific interventions for sexual minority teens.

 The Average of Losing Virginity in the U.S.

 The average age that women and girls in the U.S. first have vaginal penetrative sex is about 17 years old, according to the CDC.
 For men and boys in the U.S., the average age of losing their virginity is also 17 years old.
 The age at which individuals have sex for the first time is at least partially genetic, according to a large new study.